roshiajin-kunai/sakkamade.github.io/pages/about.markdown

 "To begin somewhat"—from your point of view, most likely; "Uwah, I'm doing great"—from mine.

-No one call off my problems of English, indeed.
-I am doing  best, however, that I am capable of upon the time of publishing the chapter.
+No one call off my problems of English indeed.
+BUt I am doing  best I am capable of upon the time of publishing the chapter.
 My English knowledge (as of the end of 2020) is being utterly for British and American movies' subtitles; for translated from Japanese *manga* and novels; and for songs' lyrics, which had been accompanied by a constant look up dictionaries for unfamiliar words.
-Should confess I have never had learned English with intention to write, but just to be able to read and understand verbal language.
+Should confess I have never learned English with intention to write, just to be able to read and understand verbal language.

 Must admit it is not sufficient.
 I do not have much of motivation, however, to learn Japanese nor English, presently.
 Well, with  that said, I _am_ learning both.
 Whereas working over my translations and reading books, the knowledge of mine, thus,  growing constantly, bit by bit.
 I expect.